 What is it?

 A tart is a pastry made with a tender, shallow crust.
 For this tart, you'll bake the crust first, and then fill it with an almond-scented cream topped with fresh strawberries and sliced almonds.

 What's in it?

 The highlight of this tart is, of course, fresh strawberries which are coated in a glossy glaze made from red currant jelly and almond extract.
 The filling is a cinch to make, and all you need to do is whip mascarpone cheese, cream cheese and honey together - it has a richness and delicate tartness that provides balance for fresh, vibrant berries.

-Lastly, the crust is made butter and three types of flour, which gives the tart shell a delicate, tender texture and loads of flavor.
-It's this blend of all-purpose, whole wheat pastry, and superfine almond flours that complements the fresh flavor of the berries and the almond extract that infuses the tart's filling.
+Lastly, the crust is made with butter and three types of flour, which gives the tart shell a delicate, tender texture and loads of flavor.
+It's this blend of all-purpose, whole wheat pastry, and superfine almond flours that complement the fresh flavor of the berries and the almond extract that infuses the tart's filling.